 What are children are sitting with, seeing, hearing and experiencing?

 Whether we call it ‘the vibe’, culture, DNA or ethos … that thing that is sometimes so indescribable about a place or a gathering … it will be ‘caught’ by those sitting amongst it.
-Even teaching something we would love to see happen doesn’t guarantee change.
-Without the changes being modelled, reviewed, taught again and finally entrenched after a lot of hard work, the culture/ethos/DNA of the place will remain the same.
+Up front, even teaching something we would love to see happen doesn’t guarantee change.
+But without the changes being modelled, reviewed, taught again and finally entrenched after a lot of hard work, the culture/ethos/DNA of the place will remain the same.
 And children will catch it.

 We all have stories of growing up in certain family, sporting, work or peer cultures and, looking back, we can see how we have been enculturated by those experiences.
+As much as we now appreciate or hate the values we unconsciously adopted, it happened.
 It’s worth sharing and exploring some of these.

 Let’s celebrate and keep aspects our out culture that looks and feels like the Jesus’ version of love, joy, peace, patience, goodness, kindness, gentleness, faithfulness and self control.
 Let’s include other words not mentioned in this list … ones we also struggle to exhibit on those occasions we would love to be living, talking and thinking more like Christ.
 Perhaps, for example, generousity, grace, mercy, empowering leadership, inclusiveness and others.